-- 2. For a particular project, the "applicable percentage" is that in effect for either: - a. the month in which the project is placed in service; or - b. at the election of the taxpayer, the month in which the taxpayer and the housing credit agency enter into a binding agreement as to the dollar amount of annual credits to be allocated.
+- 2. For a particular project, the "applicable percentage" is that in effect for either: - a. the month in which the project is placed in service; or - at the election of the taxpayer, the month in which the taxpayer and the housing credit agency enter into a binding agreement as to the dollar amount of annual credits to be allocated.
 Code §42(b)(1)(A)(ii)(I), Treas.
-Reg. §1.42-8(a) and Notice 89-1 provide that this binding agreement must: - (i) be in writing; - (ii) specify the dollar amount of credits (although the regulations are not entirely clear on this point, the taxpayer should be held to the same standard used in obtaining a carryover allocation, meaning the dollar amount of credits may be specified either on a project basis or on a building by building basis); - (iii) specify whether the credit relates to newly constructed, substantially rehabilitated or existing building(s); - (iv) be binding under state law on the taxpayer, the agency and all successors in interest; and - (v) be dated and signed by the parties during the month in which requirements (i) through (iv) are met.
+Reg. §1.42-8(a) and Notice 89-1 provide that this binding agreement must: - (i) be in writing; - (ii) specify the dollar amount of credits (although the regulations are not entirely clear on this point, the taxpayer should be held to the same standard used in obtaining a carryover allocation, meaning the dollar amount of credits may be specified either on a project basis or on a building by building basis); - (iii) specify whether the credit relates to newly constructed, substantially rehabilitated or existing building(s); - (iv) be binding under state law on the taxpayer, the agency and all successors in interest; and - (v) be dated and signed by the parties during the month in which requirements (i) through (iv) are met. - c.
+In the case of a bond-financed project for which no allocation is made, at the election of the taxpayer, the month in which the bonds are issued may be used.
+Code §42(b)(1)(A)(ii)(II) and Treas.
+Reg. §1.42-8(b).